-The appointment of Professor Sue Welburn as Executive Dean of Zhejiang University-University of Edinburgh Institute was formally announced today, 14 March 2017.
-There was a brief but formal inaugural ceremony for Prof. Sue Welburn.
+The appointment of Professor Sue Welburn as Executive Dean of Zhejiang University-University of Edinburgh Institute was formally announced today, 14 March 2017, during a formal inaugural ceremony.
 Prof. Yonghua Song, Executive Vice President of Zhejiang University, Prof. Yibin Ying, Vice President of Zhejiang University, and Prof. K.C.
 Ting, Vice Dean of International Campus attended this event.
 Prof. Ying delivered a welcome speech and expressed his great expectation.
-Prof. Michael Shipston, Dean of Biomedical Science of University of Edinburgh (UoE), introduced Prof. Susan Welburn to the faculty, staff and students of the institute.
-Prof. Song presented Prof. Sue the letter of appointment and welcomed her to create a brighter future for the International Campus together.
+Prof. Michael Shipston, Dean of Biomedical Science of University of Edinburgh (UoE), introduced Prof. Sue Welburn to the faculty, staff and students of the institute.
+Prof. Song presented Prof. Welburn with an official letter of appointment and welcomed her to create a brighter future for the International Campus together.

-After this ceremony, Sue’s first act as Executive Dean was to present a lecture to ZJE students in the "Global Challenges" course.
-This course consists of a series of lectures aiming to equip our students with a global outlook and the skills to address global issues., The lectures are open to all.
+After this ceremony, Sue’s first act as Executive Dean was to present a lecture to ZJE students on the "Global Challenges" course.
+This course consists of a series of lectures, which are open to the public, and which aim to equip our students with a global outlook and the skills to address global issues.

-Sue has worked at UoE since 2000.
+Sue has worked at Universty of Edinburgh (UoE) since 2000.
 She graduated with a BSc from the University of the West of England in 1984, and received a PhD at the University of Bristol in 1991, where she also started her academic career at the Tsetse Research Laboratories.
-Sue is currently Professor of Medical and Veterinary Molecular Epidemiology , UoE.
-She is the Founding Director of the Global Health Academy (www.ed.ac.uk/global-health).
-Sue has held several senior management positions at UoE; firstly as Assistant Principal for Global Health and subsequently Vice Principal for Global Access.
-Sue is also a Fellow of several prestigious UK Royal Societies, including the Royal Society of Medicine, the Royal Society of Biology and The Royal Society of Edinburgh.
+She is currently Professor of Medical and Veterinary Molecular Epidemiology.
+She is the Founding Director of the Global Health Academy.
+Prof Welburn has held several senior management positions at UoE; firstly as Assistant Principal for Global Health and subsequently Vice Principal for Global Access.
+She is also a Fellow of several prestigious UK Royal Societies, including the Royal Society of Medicine, the Royal Society of Biology and The Royal Society of Edinburgh.